Estuaries in Puerto Rico's capital get 'mega clean up'

-SAN JUAN, Puerto Rico, Oct 26 (Reuters) - A flotilla of fishing skiffs and kayaks plied through the channels and lagoons that comprise the San Juan estuary system Saturday, as volunteers dove beneath bridges and trudged through the thick mangrove forest lining its coasts.
+SAN JUAN, Puerto Rico (Reuters) - A flotilla of fishing skiffs and kayaks plied through the channels and lagoons that comprise the San Juan estuary system Saturday, as volunteers dove beneath bridges and trudged through the thick mangrove forest lining its coasts.

 With egrets, herons and terns circling overhead and large tarpon breaking through the lagoon’s surface, the estuary system evokes a tropical paradise.
 A closer look shows its green waters are ripe with an algae bloom, the result of sewer and storm water runoff that hide tons of trash submerged in the estuary and buried along its coastlines.